Self-schedule or call for more information.

 Lumbar degeneration also can include the facet joints and supporting ligaments of the spine.
 These degenerative changes can lead to instability developing in the lumbar spine, such as spondylolisthesis or scoliosis.
 In addition, these degenerative changes can begin to secondarily compress nerves contained within the spine, leading to pain, numbness and tingling in the legs, known as spinal stenosis.

 Pain and difficulty walking don’t need to limit your activities.
-Our skilled physicians have the knowledge and experience to correctly diagnose your condition and to identify the right treatment for a broad range of spinal conditions.
-These include the most complicated problems and more common problems such as lumbar degenerative disease, that affects adults of all ages.
+Our skilled physicians have the knowledge and experience to diagnose your condition correctly and to identify the right treatment for a broad range of spinal conditions.
+These include the most complicated issues and more common conditions, such as lumbar degenerative disease, that can affect adults of all ages.

 Our specialists know surgery isn’t right for everyone.
 If simpler treatments don’t work and relief will come only from an operation, you’ll want surgeons with the most experience and expertise.
 We’ll evaluate your case and give you a treatment plan customized for you.

 Norton Leatherman Spine is respected around the world as a leading provider of spine care.
 We also are the premier destination for patients in Louisville, Southern Indiana and beyond with lumbar degenerative disc disease.
 The combined team of orthopedic spine and neuroscience specialists at Norton Leatherman spine provides comprehensive care.